bevanjebanesan/Geo-/README.md

 - **Server**: Handles signaling and meeting management
 - **Client**: Manages WebRTC connections and UI
 - **Signaling**: Uses Socket.IO for exchanging WebRTC signaling information

-## Security Considerations

-- HTTPS is used for all communications
-- Authentication is required for socket connections
-- WebRTC connections are encrypted

 ## License